The Logic Primer™

 ____________________________

 A famous story has it that the child of an H. J. Heinz® Company professional asked his father why people had to turn a ketchup bottle upside down and continually smack it to dispense ketchup, when instead all they needed to do was manufacture a bottle that was shaped differently, so that it always rested upside-down on its lid, allowing the ketchup to always dispense easily when opened.
 Hence, the invention of the upside-down ketchup bottle.
 But the other part of the story, rarely told, is that Heinz still must offer ketchup in traditional, upright bottles because the habits of many customers are so strong that they still prefer to keep smacking ketchup bottles that normally sit upright.
-With such a predominant habit entrenched in the minds of so many, even when a wonderful alternative has existed for years, you can see how difficult it can be to use lateral thinking for the original inspiration, because the desirability of a different ketchup bottle design was not universally desired or understood.
-Original observations as well as inspirations, and a certain degree of persistence, are all typically required to use lateral thinking to its maximum potential.
+With such a predominant habit entrenched in the minds of so many, even with a logical alternative that has existed for years, you can see how difficult it can be to use lateral thinking for the original inspiration, because the desirability of a different ketchup bottle design was not universally desired or understood.
+Original observations, inspirations, and a certain degree of persistence, are all typically required to use lateral thinking to its maximum potential.

 Some original and successful ideas that required lateral thinking would include